 When it comes to hybrid meetings, the main consideration is the number of people in the meeting.
 It’s important that in a discussion all voices can be heard and are given the same weight.

 When tackling a larger group of people, you may consider having a meeting leader.
-This would allow you to regulate the conversation and ensure everyone is heard equally.
+This would allow you to regulate the conversation and ensure every team member is heard equally.

 2) The Nature of The Meeting: